I know that we are in the age of disposable baby things, including diapers, but I still recommend having cloth diapers for several reasons.

 So what I do, after removing the all the visible dirt, I soak it in water first until I’m ready to put them in the washer.
 I also make sure I don’t soak it for too long because they may accumulate more unwanted dirt.
 Then, I follow the rest of these steps:

-Written by Guest Blogger: Sarah Morgan.
+Written by Guest Blogger: Sarah Morgan from Well Being kid.
 Bio: A sister, a daughter, a wife, but most especially a mother.
 Being a mother makes me realize that life is a great adventure.
 No day is always the same, which makes every day so much more exciting.